History of China (2002–2012): Population

-The leaders of the PRC now face a daunting task of pushing ahead with major economic reforms while managing its vast population of 1.3 billion people.
-The recent economic reforms have undermined the socialist state's safety net and forced people to look to the private sector for work and services.
-As the economy faces structural changes, 25 to 30 million state workers have been laid off since 1998 while only 8 million jobs are created annually at the current growth rate.
-With millions of laid off workers roaming the cities, keeping social order will prove a difficult task.
-Workers' protests have not been too infrequent, with the government usually heeding to the protestors' demands, while arresting their leaders.
+The leaders of the PRC faced a daunting task of pushing ahead with major economic reforms while managing its vast population of 1.3 billion people.
+The economic reforms had undermined the socialist state's safety net and forced people to look to the private sector for work and services.
+As the economy faced structural changes, 25 to 30 million state workers had been laid off since 1998 while only 8 million jobs are created annually at the current growth rate.
+With millions of laid off workers roaming the cities, keeping social order proved to be a difficult task.
+Workers' protests had not been too infrequent, with the government usually heeding to the protestors' demands, while arresting their leaders.

-Another potential crisis is the advent of AIDS, which by UN estimates, could reach 10 million cases in 2010.
-In the Henan province, where perhaps hundreds of thousands of people have been infected with HIV by selling their blood, the government is only beginning to pay attention to the problem during that period.
+Another potential crisis was the advent of AIDS, which by UN estimates, could reach 10 million cases in 2010.
+In the Henan province, where perhaps hundreds of thousands of people have been infected with HIV by selling their blood, the government was only beginning to pay attention to the problem during that period.
 Public awareness and widespread acknowledgement has yet to come.

-While there have been major economic reforms, the government has been slow on political reform, citing that social stability is vital for a developing economy.
-Few analysts believe the PRC will democratize quickly, but many see democratization as an inevitable end of the economic reforms.
-Many in mainland China see one-party rule as effective and any talk of political reform is meant to change the way the party governs, rather than remove it from power.
-In recent years, local elections with more candidates than positions available have become regular, yet talking about major changes at higher levels remains taboo.